The other day, a member of our sales team shared this Twitter thread comparing the usability of baby clothes to enterprise software.

 Recently, we were lucky enough to be included in Gartner’s Magic Quadrant for Metadata Management.
 For a company that recently made the jump to enterprise selling, that’s a massive accomplishment.
 Gartner put us in the “Niche Players” quadrant and wrote some nice things about us, especially on our ease of use and collaborative features.
 I’ll gladly be niche when that’s called out as our strength!
 Most importantly, our customers are saying great things about us in Gartner Peer Insights as well, and they too highlight our ease of use and dedication to our users.

 We’re extremely proud of being a different kind of enterprise software company.
 We truly put our users and community members at the center of everything we do.
 We’re so dedicated to it we’re willing to align our pay incentives around it to make sure every single employee works toward platform adoption goals.
-We fundamentally believe that our product has to offer a great experience to get the kind of widespread adoption that can actually make organizations data-driven.
+We fundamentally believe that our data catalog software has to offer a great experience to get the kind of widespread adoption that can actually make organizations data-driven.
 That’s pretty radical (pun intended).